Article Overview: Colorado National Parks

 Known for the cliff dwellings it protects, Mesa Verde is a budding archaeologists’ dream national park.
 Ancient pueblo dwellings and ruins are beautifully preserved throughout this remote desert park.

+It is estimated that the dwellings and ruins at Mesa Verde are 700 years old.
 Getting to walk amongst the exquisite ruins and ponder the lives of those who made this place home so long ago is a rite of passage for any historical-minded American.

 Located in the southwest corner of Colorado this park is a bit out there but totally worth a trip if you can make it happen.
 Sunsets here are spectacular as you walk amidst vast ruins and gaze out at the never-ending expanse of sage-brush desert beyond.